 The best way to invest in the mental health of individuals is to create a supportive environment in all settings.

-In an effort to create a safer haven for employees, Fletchers devised an in-house mental health strategy.
+Consequently, Fletchers devised an in-house mental health strategy.

 Nurse Analyst Supervisor, Debbie Moore explains:

-Above all, the stigma of admitting to suffering with anxiety and stress is becoming a thing of the past.
+Above all, the stigma of admitting to anxiety and stress is becoming a thing of the past.

-The firm has seen an uptake in male interest, too.
+Moreover, the firm has seen an uptake in male interest, too.